Making the Most of the New Dispatch Grid: Optimizing Your Workflow

 In this post, we’ll focus on optimizing your grid for specific parts of your workflow, such as group management, billing, and other day-to-day operational tasks.

 Presets control how the grid is displayed.
-A preset can include a specific column layout, sorting preferences, and filters, allowing you to focus on a particular set of reservations or operational task.
+A preset can include a specific column layout, sorting preferences, and filters, allowing you to focus on a particular set of reservations or operational tasks.

 Tabs organize those presets.
 Each tab can contain multiple presets, giving your team a dedicated space for different types of work while still allowing quick access to multiple grid views.

-Presets allow you to save a filtered view of the dispatch grid so you can quickly focus on a specific set of reservations.
+Presets allow you to save a filtered view of the dispatch grid so you can quickly focus on a specific set of reservations without rebuilding the same filters each time.

-4. If needed, click "+ Add Filter" to apply additional filters.
+If needed, click + Add Filter to apply additional filters and create a more focused working view.

 As you begin creating presets, you may find that certain views are used regularly for reviewing specific parts of your operation.
 Tabs allow you to keep those views readily available, making it easier to switch between them without searching through the full list of presets.